Netsilik/Enum/Readme.md

 function checkSpecies(Species $enum) {
     return ($enum <> 'alien') ?
 'Hello' : 'Waaah!';
 }
-checkSpecies(new Species('lion')); // triggers warning: "Provided value is not part of this enumerated list" and returns  'Hello'
+checkSpecies(new Species('lion')); // triggers Fatal Error: "Provided value is not part of this enumerated list" and returns  'Hello'

 ```